shanedoolane/legal-docs-jinja/sublease-agreement/sublease-agreement.md

 in addition to other applicable deductions outlined in the lease or permitted by law.

 ## USE OF PROPERTY
-The Property as defined herein shall be for the sole and exclusive use and occupation by the Tenant(s) and same's exclusive family namely: {{ tenants_family_members }}

 Any Guest(s) of the Tenant(s) shall not be allowed to stay beyond {{ max_days_guest }} days without the consent of the Landlord.
 The Property shall be used solely and exclusively as a residence.
 The Property or any part of it shall not be used for any business, profession, vocation,